Skip to content

 Significant Aspects Summary

-Very High Significance (Score 20+)
+⚫ Very High (Score 37-48)

-High Significance (Score 14-19)
+🔴 High (Score 25-36)

 Management Approach

-Integration with IMS
+Integration with the IMS

 Review and Update

-This analysis shall be reviewed:
+This analysis is reviewed:

-• Annually as part of management review
+• Annually as part of the IMS Management Review (June anniversary)

-• When significant operational changes occur
+• When significant operational changes occur (new service line, new chemical, new site type)

 • Following environmental incidents